terminalmage/salt-virtualenv/README.md

 ## Awesome!
 How the heck do I build this?

-If you are so inclined, and already have a Fedora box with mock installed, the source RPM and the two RPMs that you need to pass to the mock command to provide two of the necessary ``BuildRequires`` can be found in the [salt-virtualenv](https://github.com/terminalmage/salt-virtualenv/tree/master/salt-virtualenv) directory.

-However, to make it as easy as possible, this repo contains everything needed to build a Docker image which contains all the components necessary for building RPMs, and is pre-configured and ready-to-use.
-Additionally, within the container the spec and source files are expanded from the source RPM, for those interested in inspecting them.
-The build environment within the container is located in ``/home/builder/rpmbuild``, with the source files located in the ``SOURCES`` subdirectory, and the spec file located in the ``SPECS`` subdirectory.

 Here's how to set up the Docker-based build environment and build the RPMs:

 ### 1) Create a data-only container